trimstray/the-practical-linux-hardening-guide/README.md

   > **`Don’t do anything that will affect the availability of the service or your system.`**

-And the third rule is:
+The third rule is:

   > **`Make backup of entire virtual machines and important components in the middle of them.`**

+And the last rule is:

+  > **`Think about what you actually do at your server.`**

 ## Policy Compliance

 ### Center of Internet Security (CIS)

-The Center for Internet Security (CIS) is a nonprofit organization focused on improving public and private-sector cybersecurity readiness and response.
+The Center of Internet Security (CIS) is a nonprofit organization focused on improving public and private-sector cybersecurity readiness and response.

 Please see **[CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/)**.